hluu5/stockx_challenge/README.md

 docker run -p 4000:4000 -d <your username>/<app name>
 ```
-Now you can go to your ipaddress at port 4000 to access your docker container
+Now you can go to your ip address at port 4000 to access your docker container.
+On older windows version, you might want to try going to ip address that was assigned to your VM